 By Jill Cueni-Cohen

-Microsoft CEO Stephen Elop really stepped in it earlier this month when he announced a mass employee layoff via a poorly worded, long-winded email.
+Microsoft Executive Vice President of Devices and Services Stephen Elop really stepped in it earlier this month when he announced a mass employee layoff via a poorly worded, long-winded email.

 However, according to Bill Rosenthal, CEO of New York-based Communispond, one good thing to come out of his blunder is that it provided the rest of the business community with a teachable moment.
 "It's tough to make hard decisions, and I don't think that what Microsoft did was a bad decision; it was the message that was bad," says Rosenthal.
 "It was the way he delivered it."